As your fleet of connected devices grows, so the tools and techniques needed to manage them changes.

 - Network Management ensures that the device is connected over its wide-area network.
 For example, in a cellular-connected device, it's about SIM provisioning, billing etc. and is provided by your cellular comms provider.

-- Service Monitoring/Management is about making sure that the device is actually delivering value to the customer.
+- Service Management is about making sure that the device is actually delivering value to the customer.
 A drink vending machine might be powered-up and connected, but out of cups.
-So Service Monitoring operates up at the Application level, watching the device in operation, seeing how customers are interacting, and measuring the service, the value delivered.
+So Service Management operates up at the Application level, watching the device in operation, seeing how customers are interacting, and measuring the service, the value delivered.

 While your exact mileage will vary, from our experience across a wide range of IoT device types, there are clearly identifiable stages in every IoT growth journey.
 The chart below shows these as rough "orders-of-magnitude" from 10 devices deployed, up to one million deployed.